Nguma-01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 11: The script counts the number of directories and sub-directories in the current directory Task 12: The script displays the 10 newest files in the current directory Task 13: The script takes a list of words as input and prints only words that appear exactly once
+Task 11: The script counts the number of directories and sub-directories in the current directory Task 12: The script displays the 10 newest files in the current directory Task 13: The script takes a list of words as input and prints only words that appear exactly once Task 14: The script displays lines containing the pattern “root” from the file /etc/passwd